Kshitiz-hub-ops/part-2-cnn-computer-vision/README.md

-1. What is convolution?

-Convolution is a process where a small filter (kernel) moves over an image to detect important features such as edges, patterns, textures, or shapes.
-It helps the CNN learn meaningful visual information from images.

-2. Why is pooling used?

-Pooling is used to reduce the size of feature maps generated after convolution.
-This makes the model faster, reduces memory usage, and helps prevent overfitting while keeping the most important features.

-3. Why is ReLU commonly used in CNNs?

-ReLU (Rectified Linear Unit) is an activation function that converts negative values to zero and keeps positive values unchanged.
-It helps the model learn non-linear patterns efficiently and speeds up training.

-4. Why are CNNs better than regular feed-forward networks for image data?

-CNNs are better for image data because they automatically detect spatial patterns like edges, textures, and shapes using convolution layers.
-Regular feed-forward networks treat every pixel independently, making them less efficient and requiring far more parameters.

-Task 7: Business Use Case Mapping
-Manufacturing Quality Inspection

-This computer vision solution can be used in the manufacturing industry for automated quality inspection of products.

-In factories, products may develop defects such as scratches, dents, stains, or other surface damage during production.
-A CNN-based image classification system can automatically analyze product images and identify defective items in real time.

-This helps manufacturers:

-Reduce manual inspection effort
-Improve inspection speed and accuracy
-Detect defects early in the production process
-Reduce production losses and waste
-Maintain consistent product quality

-Such systems are commonly used in automobile manufacturing, electronics production, metal surface inspection, and packaging industries.
+# CNN-Based Manufacturing Defect Classification

+## Project Overview
+This project builds a CNN-based computer vision model to classify manufacturing product surface images into four categories:

+- Normal
+- Scratch
+- Dent
+- Stain

+The objective is to automate defect detection using image classification.

+---

+## Task 1: Problem Identification
+This dataset represents a **multi-class image classification problem** because each image belongs to one of four predefined categories.

+It is not object detection because no bounding boxes are required, and it is not segmentation because no pixel-level annotations are provided.

+---

+## Task 2: Dataset Exploration

+### Number of Classes
+4 classes:
+- Normal
+- Scratch
+- Dent
+- Stain

+### Images per Class
+- Normal: 120
+- Scratch: 120
+- Dent: 120
+- Stain: 120

+Total Images: **480**

+### Image Dimensions
+All images are:
+**96 × 96 × 3 (RGB)**

+### Dataset Balance
+The dataset is balanced with equal images in each class.

+---

+## Task 6: CNN Concept Explanation

+### What is convolution?
+Convolution is a process where a filter moves over an image to detect important visual features such as edges, textures, and shapes.

+### Why is pooling used?
+Pooling reduces feature map size, improves efficiency, and helps prevent overfitting.

+### Why is ReLU used?
+ReLU helps the model learn non-linear patterns efficiently and speeds up training.

+### Why are CNNs better for images?
+CNNs automatically detect spatial patterns and require fewer parameters than regular feed-forward networks.

+---

+## Task 7: Business Use Case Mapping

+### Manufacturing Quality Inspection
+This solution can be used in manufacturing industries for automated defect detection.

+Benefits:
+- Faster inspection
+- Reduced manual effort
+- Early defect detection
+- Better product quality
+- Reduced waste

+Applications:
+- Automobile manufacturing
+- Electronics inspection
+- Metal surface quality control